Read time: 10-12 Minutes

 Ah the M240, the legendary medium machine gun workhorse of basically the entire US armed forces.
 It’s like the Ford Mustang of the medium machine gun world, as there are a multitude of different iterations throughout the years and all of them seemed to be universally appreciated.

-Regardless of which version issued, you’re looking at carrying around something at least around 22lbs with all of your gear.
-Being a Machine Gunner in the Marine Corps was sold as being unique and in some cases elite, but I always chalked that up to bravado.
+Regardless of which version issued, you’re looking at carrying around something at least 22lbs with all of your gear.
+Being a Machine Gunner in the Marine Corps was sold to me as being unique and in some cases elite, but I always chalked that up to bravado.
 I found that once you had the infantry moniker of “03” in your MOS title, the culture was relatively homogeneous.
 However, using the M240 around did allow me to learn somethings!

 Lesson # 1: Nothing is “light” after a certain amount of distance and time